HanjoStudy/dbbasic/README.md

 The `db_connect()` function enables connection with either a `MySQL` or `PostgreSQL` database.
-This function takes as an input a concatenation between the database server (MySQL or Greenplum/PSQL) and the database with that server.
+This function takes as an input a concatenation between the database server (MySQL or Greenplum/PSQL or Clickhouse) and the database with that server.

 Example usage - connect to the warehouse database on the PostgreSQL server.